edcrypt/lang-rio/README.md

 # lang-rio
 Learning how to build an interpreter with Pypy's RPython.

-Goal: a JIT-compiled interpreter for a simple iolanguage.org-inspired OOPL.
+Goal: a JIT-compiled interpreter for a simple iolanguage.org-inspired OOPL, only a bit more pythonic in style and favored idioms.

 References